 This module will provide the students with the ability to demonstrate how engineering businesses can meet the challenges created by the dynamic industrial and commercial environment in which they operate.
 Students will furthermore be able to employ appropriate quantitative and qualitative techniques to deal with designing and managing operations, managing and assuring quality with awareness of risks involved.
-Students will also be able to apply and use the tools and techniques studied in context of product life cycle management with emphasis on principles of sustainable development.
+Students will also be able to apply and use the tools and techniques studied in context of product environmental life cycle management with emphasis on principles of sustainable development.

 This is an indicative module outline only to give an indication of the sort of topics that may be covered.
 Actual sessions held may differ.